lf-edge/ekuiper/docs/en_US/api/restapi/plugins.md

 }
 ```

-Request Sample for files locates in the same machine of the Kuiepr server.
+Request Sample for files locates in the same machine of the eKuiper server.

 ```json
 {